workspaceselecao/Repositorio/CORRECAO_RLS_SUPABASE.md

 DROP POLICY IF EXISTS "Authenticated users can view all users" ON public.users;
 DROP POLICY IF EXISTS "Authenticated users can update users" ON public.users;
 DROP POLICY IF EXISTS "Authenticated users can delete users" ON public.users;
+DROP POLICY IF EXISTS "Enable read access for all users" ON public.users;
+DROP POLICY IF EXISTS "Enable insert for authenticated users only" ON public.users;
+DROP POLICY IF EXISTS "Enable update for authenticated users only" ON public.users;
+DROP POLICY IF EXISTS "Enable delete for authenticated users only" ON public.users;

+-- Aguardar um momento para garantir que as políticas foram removidas SELECT pg_sleep(1);

 -- Criar políticas simples sem recursão
 CREATE POLICY "Enable read access for all users" ON public.users